PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_page1.md

 ![image-center](../assets/images/chemotaxis_tutorial2.png){: .align-center}

 We would like to tell BNG the rules for our model.
 To specify our model, specify the `begin model` and `end model`.
 We will add all model specification information between the two lines.
 We would also like to add our molecules to the model under the `molecule types` section.
-The `(r)` specifies that molecule `L` contains one component, same for `R` and we will use this component for L-R binding later.
+The `(r)` specifies that molecule `L` contains one component, same for `R` and we will use this component for L-R binding later. *Don't worry if you get lost, we will show the complete code.*

 	begin model